wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/settings_guide.md

 During Wayfair plugin onboarding, Wayfair will instruct on which option is appropriate for the Plentymarkets user.
 * `Wayfair shipping`
     * Your orders' shipments are arranged by Wayfair, to be shipped by a carrier chosen by Wayfair
-    * You need to tell Wayfair when the order is ready for shipment
+    * Your Plentymarkets system needs to Wayfair when the order is ready for shipment
-    * You need to get tracking information back from Wayfair into your Plentymarkets orders
+    * You Plentymarkets system needs to get tracking information back from Wayfair

 * `Own account shipping`
     * You ship your own orders via your own carriers
-    * You need to tell Wayfair when you are shipping an order
+    * Your Plentymarkets system needs to tell Wayfair when you are shipping an order
-    * You need to tell Wayfair the tracking information (carrier and tracking number)
+    * Your Plentymarkets system needs to tell Wayfair the tracking information (carrier and tracking number)

 ### Matching Plentymarkets Carriers to Wayfair Carriers
 When you choose the `Own Account shipping` option, Wayfair needs to translate the Plentymarkets shipping information into data it understands.